junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I'm so sorry I'll have to do this, against your will.
 This is the only way to save you, Dean," Cas whispers, near tearful.
 "Please forgive me."

 He holds a breath and buries his head under the water.
-The water in the fountain's pool is chilly and clear, shifting between green and shined by the orange light from the fountain.
+The water in the fountain's pool is chilly and clear, shifting between green wave and orange light shining from above.
 Dean's eyes are closed, so are his lips.
-Small bubbles hang at the corner of his nose and lips.
+Small bubbles hang at the corner of his nose and lips, and break easily.

 Cas holds his cheeks with both hands, shaking him slightly, but Dean doesn't react.
 Cas blinks one more time, looking at his unconscious face, and pressing his lips onto Dean's, pushing air into his mouth.
 Immediately, a glinting silvery light starts glowing from Dean's lips, passing onto Cas.
 Along with the light, there's a heated sensation, a warmth that's quickly heating up and turning into a burning sensation.

 *It's like being burned by the Holy fire.* Cas thinks, trying hard not to break the kiss and the breathing air that's flowing into Dean's mouth.
 But the pain is growing fast, diving into him, tugging his power, dragging his grace out.

 Angels don't need to breathe, but now, he feels breathless.
-From the corner of his eyes, he sees his grace dissipating from his body and flying upwards, into the dark sky.
+He can feel his grace being pulled toward their touched lips, leaving him, flowing out, flying upwards, into the dark sky.
+Every second as air passes from his mouth into Dean's, his grace and power leaves him.

+Cas knows, then, there are still chances to stop.
+He still has chance to choose to save himself.
+Every survival instinct of his since the dawn of his existence is telling him to stop.
+If he stops now, he might still have some of his power left.
+He might remain an angel.

+But Dean would still be drowning.

+It's a choice so easy and natural Cas doesn't even need to think about.
+It's a choice he has chosen since the first time he met Dean in Hell, before Dean even knew his existence.
+He has chosen Dean over himself, over Heaven, over the world and everything, over and over again.
+And now isn't a time to change his answer.

+Cas feels the last bit of air leaves his lung and pushes in through Dean's lips.
+His vessel is getting heavier and more mortal, falling onto him -- the real him -- like a skyscraper the size of a Chrysler Building crashing down on an ant.

-Cas has to get above the water, taking a huge gulp of air, and diving back down, sending them to Dean.
+He has to get above the water, taking a huge gulp of air, and diving back down, sending them to Dean.
 Every second his lips are pressed onto Dean's, he feels weaker, more tiring, more breathless.
 He knows far too well what those sensations mean, but he forces himself to focus only on Dean.
 Dean's still not reacting, his eyes are still closed.
 Cas is so worried, he's almost biting on Dean's lips, just so he can know if Dean would react to pain and wake up.

-The silvery light is fading now, and the heated sensation recedes to the normal human body temperature, then even lower, because the midnight water is still chilly.
+The silvery light is fading now, as the light of his grace faints to mere thin thread of light, and the heated sensation recedes to the normal human body temperature, then even lower, because the midnight water is still chilly.
 Dean's lips are cold and unresponsive.

 *Come on, Dean, come back to me.* Cas holds his cheeks, pleading desperately.